-5 participants assigned an exposure relevance score of 2 or higher (immaterial to high)to the European equity put and 8 respectively for each of the swaption instruments.
+Five participants assigned an exposure relevance score of 2 or higher (immaterial to high) to the European equity put, eight respectively for the 1/10 and 10/10 swaption instruments and seven for the 20/20 swaption instrument.
 From the point of view of 'invested assets' these exposures are of limited materiality compared to the other asset classes and they are therefore not included in the benchmark portfolios (although it should be noted that equity put options are a common instrument for hedging the downside risk of equity exposures on an undertaking's balance sheet).

 However, the relevance of these instruments also needs to be assessed in the context of valuing the Technical Provisions of the traditional life business, in particular their embedded options and guarantees.
 Life insurance products often contain embedded options in the form of profit sharing and guaranteed returns on premiums deposited by the customer.
-From a market-consistent valuation perspective, the costs of these options and guarantees depend, among other things, on the level of 'implied volatility'29.
+From a market-consistent valuation perspective, the costs of these options and guarantees depend, among other things, on the level of 'implied volatility'.
 A significant part of the undertakings' exposure to the risk category 'implied volatility' relates to these embedded options and guarantees.
 Internal models aim to capture the dynamics of this valuation parameter over a one-year horizon and this section provides some insights about these dynamics.

-Regarding the initial valuation of the instruments (t=0), most of the values provided by undertakings are in a comparable range and close to mark-to-model prices observed at a third party market data
+Regarding the initial valuation of the instruments (t=0), most of the values provided by undertakings are in a comparable range and close to mark-to-model prices observed at a third party market data provider.
+This does not completely hold for the 20/20-swaption where undertakings have applied different valuation approaches.
+This is most likely due to the fact that the relevant part of the yield curve for this swaption is in the extrapolated part of the EIOPA risk free rate where deviations in the market-curve (swap) are more pronounced.